MunibJ/2420_Assignment_2/README.md

 <br>
 <br>
 # IMPORTANT BEFORE CONTINUING ↓
-# `ALL STEPS TAKEN INSIDE ONE DROPLET, MUST BE REPLICATED IN THE OTHER DROPLET`
+# `ALL STEPS TAKEN INSIDE ONE DROPLET, MUST BE REPLICATED IN THE OTHER`
 <br>

 ## Step 5: Writing Caddyfile Server Block